leoborn/dh-ag-frankfurt-21/README.md

 The latter will demonstrate how to iterate through a web resource that contains links to other web pages; for this purpose, we use the _scrapy_ library.

 Since _scrapy_ requires us to write a self-contained scraper, we cannot easily demonstrate its inner workings using Jupyter notebooks.
-Therefore, the _scrapy_ scripts are commented extensively and we will thus explore the scripts following the comments before running them.
+Therefore, the _scrapy_ script is commented extensively and we will thus explore the script following the comments before running it.

-Lastly, the _scrapy_ scripts show two ways of running them: once using the ```scrapy``` command on the command-line and once as part of a standard Python script that is invoked using ```python```.
+Lastly, while _scrapy_ scripts can be run in two ways, once using the ```scrapy``` command on the command-line and once as part of a standard Python script that is invoked using ```python```, we will only present the latter form.